On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: On the Mathematical Treatment of Born-Oppenheimer

-To overcome the issue of a continuous spectrum, the first approximation made is to seek eigenstates of the \textit{projected} molecular Hamiltonian $\hat H_{\text{eff}}=\hat P(\hat T_1+\hat T_2+\hat W)\hat P$, instead of $\hat T_1+\hat T_2+\hat W$.
+To overcome the issue of the continuous part of the clamped Hamiltonian's spectrum, the approximation made (see \cite[\S IV]{Jecko:2014} for justification) is to seek eigenstates for the \textit{projected} molecular Hamiltonian $\hat H_{\text{eff}}=\hat P(\hat T_1+\hat T_2+\hat W)\hat P$, instead of for $\hat T_1+\hat T_2+\hat W$.
 One assumes that if an eigenstate of the latter exists in a given narrow range of the energy, then it can be approximated by an eigenstate of the former lying in the same range: \textit{one replaces the tricky problem of solving the `true' Hamiltonian with the simpler problem of solving an effective Hamiltonian for the energy range of a stable molecule}.
-Formally, $\hat H_{\text{eff{}}}$ acts on $L^2(\mathbb{R}^m\times\mathbb{R}^n)$: first a state is projected onto the $\psi_a(x_1, x_2)$ subspace, then acted on by the molecular Hamiltonian, and the result projected again onto the subspace. $\hat H_{\text{eff{}}}$ too treats both nuclei and electrons as quantum.
-Note that the effect of $\hat H_{\text{eff{}}}$ is always to produce a vector in, $V$, the \textit{finite} dimensional subspace spanned by the $\psi_a(x_1, x_2)$, so (a) all states orthogonal to $V$ are eigenstates of $\hat H_{\text{eff{}}}$ with eigenvalue 0, and (b) all its other eigenstates lie in $V$, and so have finite cardinality.
-In relation to \S\ref{textbook}, one has made rigorous (\ref{eq:BOexpand1}), now understood as expanding solutions of the Schr\"odinger equation for the \textit{projected} Hamiltonian.
+Formally, $\hat H_{\text{eff{}}}$ acts on $L^2(\mathbb{R}^m\times\mathbb{R}^n)$: first a state is projected onto $V$, then acted on by the molecular Hamiltonian, and the result projected again onto the subspace. $\hat H_{\text{eff{}}}$ too treats both nuclei and electrons as quantum.
+Note that the effect of $\hat H_{\text{eff{}}}$ is always to produce a vector in $V$, so while (a) all states orthogonal to $V$ are eigenstates of $\hat H_{\text{eff{}}}$ with eigenvalue 0, (b) all its other eigenstates lie in $V$.\footnote{From its form, one expects at least a discrete part of the spectrum, containing the bound states of interest.} The upshot is, in relation to \S\ref{textbook}-\ref{sec:derivations}, that by excising the continuous part of the spectra, one has made rigorous (\ref{eq:BOexpand1}), now understood as expanding solutions of the Schr\"odinger equation for the \textit{projected} Hamiltonian, within the defined energy range.